georgegognadze/awesome-resources/README.md

 + <a href="https://www.thenewboston.com/" target="_blank"> TheNewBoston </a> Free Educational Video Tutorials on Computer Programming, Web Design, Game Development and More!
 + <a href="https://www.codingame.com/" target="_blank"> CodinGame </a> Play video games using code, learn programming in more than 20 programming languages.
 + <a href="http://silentteacher.toxicode.fr/" target="_blank"> Silent Teacher </a> a step by step and funny way to learn the basics.
 + <a href="https://codecombat.com/" target="_blank"> Code Combat </a> An online game that teaches programming.
-Students write code in real programming languages (Python, JavaScript, Lua, CofeeScript, Clojure)
+Students write code in real programming languages (Python, JavaScript, Lua, CofeeScript, Clojure).
 + <a href="http://www.w3schools.com/" target="_blank"> W3schools </a> A collection of tutorials and references for web-related languages.
 + <a href="https://www.test4u.eu/" target="_blank"> Test4u </a> A collection of interactive tutorials for HTML, CSS, JavaScript, PHP and MySQL.